veo-labs/openveo-portal/docs/developers/end-to-end-tests.md

 # Debug

-If a test fails, a screenshot of the browser at the instant is taken and available in **build/screenshots** of the core.
+If a test fails, a screenshot of the browser at the instant is taken and available in **build/screenshots** of the project.

 # Launch end to end tests